-Five-year-old girl raped on the grounds of US embassy in New Delhi
+5-year-old girl raped in grounds of US embassy in New Delhi

 "She was able to identify him point blank and there is no doubt over this," Singhal said, adding that the suspect remains in custody.

 The incident has appalled embassy staff.
-In a statement to CNN, a US embassy spokesperson said "we were deeply disturbed by the alleged misconduct."
+In a statement to CNN, a US Embassy spokesperson said "we were deeply disturbed by the alleged misconduct."

 "We promptly took action when we were informed of the allegation, and brought this matter to the attention of the police.
 Of course, we are cooperating fully with them," the spokesperson said.